Frequently asked questions on scheduled surgeries

-If you are experiencing symptoms such as fever, cough or difficulty breathing, please let your physician know immediately.
+If you are experiencing symptoms such as fever, cough or difficulty breathing, please let your provider know immediately.

-If your hospital continues to see an increase in COVID-19 patients, will you change your policies?
+If your facilities see an increase in COVID-19 patients, will you change your policies?

-We are consistently evaluating our hospital resources, such as personal protective equipment (PPE) and ICU bed availability, and making adjustments to our approach if and when protocols need to evolve.
+We are constantly evaluating our facilities’ resources, such as personal protective equipment (PPE) and bed availability, and making adjustments to our approach if and when protocols need to evolve.
 We also are in continuous communication with local healthcare delivery systems, including state and local health officials, and those surgeons who have direct responsibility for their patients.
-HCA Healthcare facilities will continue to follow Centers for Medicare and Medicaid Services (CMS) recommendations as they evolve.
-Our hospitals will accommodate procedures that physicians determine to be appropriate within those recommendations.
+We continue to follow Centers for Medicare and Medicaid Services (CMS) recommendations as they evolve.
+Our facilities will accommodate procedures that physicians determine to be appropriate within those recommendations.